 Related Works and Motivation

 The objective of this paper is to estimate SBP, DBP, and SpO₂ using a PPG signal.
-Prior works proposed several methods for estimation of SBP and DBP by using the PPG signal, which could be categorized into feature-extraction approaches and deep learning based approaches.
+Prior works proposed several methods for estimation of SBP and DBP by using the PPG signal, which could be categorized into feature-extraction approaches and deep learning-based approaches.

+In recent years, many studies have been conducted to estimate BP using PPG signals.
+[18] adopted the spectro-temporal neural network consisting of convolutional neural networks (CNN) and gated recurrent units (GRU) to predict blood pressure level based on PPG signals and its first and second derivative.
+[19] employed a U-net based deep learning architecture to estimate arterial BP (ABP) waveform using PPG signal only, and estimation of related BP is achieved by using the peak detection algorithm on MIMIC dataset.
+[19,20] introduced a GRU-based deep learning approach with time domain-based features to estimate BP using raw PPG signals.
+However, these methods failed to estimate BP and SpO₂ simultaneously, whose high correlation contributes to more robust and accurate estimation.
+In addition, relatively small sample size may introduce higher uncertainty in the deep learning model training process and undermine generalizability.

 In [21–23], the methods based on Pulse Transit Time (PTT) were proposed.
 PTT refers to the time used for blood pressure waves transiting to the wrist, where the PPG signal is recorded.
 Moreover, [24–26] introduced additional features based on the second derivative of PPG signal and demographic features to boost accuracy of estimating BP.
-All feature extraction based methods start with extracting features from the PPG signal with a pre-defined feature extraction pipeline, which may fail to capture all information inherited in the signals and lead to deteriorated generalizability.
-In addition, none of feature extraction based methods exploit temporal information by considering PPG signals as time series data, which undermines the estimation performance.
+All feature extraction-based methods start with extracting features from the PPG signal with a pre-defined feature extraction pipeline, which may fail to capture all information inherited in the signals and lead to deteriorated generalizability.
+In addition, none of feature extraction-based methods exploit temporal information by considering PPG signals as time series data, which undermines the estimation performance.

-With the development of deep learning, many studies implemented deep learning based methods in estimation of BP using PPG signals [18–20,27].
+With the development of deep learning, many studies implemented deep learning-based methods in estimation of BP using PPG signals [18–20,27].
 Introduction of convolutional neural network and recurrent neural network tremendously improved estimation accuracy due to its remarkable local and temporal information extraction by complicated non-linear model architecture.
-Although extraordinary performance is achieved by deep learning based methods, its requirement for input format may burden its deployment in reality since heterogeneity in clinical settings may require BP estimation given PPG signals with varying sequence lengths.
+Although extraordinary performance is achieved by deep learning-based methods, its requirement for input format may burden its deployment since heterogeneity in clinical settings may require BP estimation given PPG signals with varying sequence lengths.
 Furthermore, the number of objects in previous studies is limited, and robustness is not fully discussed.

 We noticed that SpO₂ maintains high correlation with PPG signals, and we believe multi-task estimation of SBP, DBP, and SpO₂ could be mutually beneficial since additional information is introduced in representation learning procedures.
-Hence, we introduced Transformer encoder based pipeline to simultaneously estimate SBP, DBP, and SpO₂, which overcome the shortcoming of deep learning based methods by introducing masking mechanism, while achieving impressive estimation performance satisfying AAMI and BHS standards.
+Hence, we introduced Transformer encoder-based pipeline to simultaneously estimate SBP, DBP, and SpO₂, which overcome the shortcoming of deep learning-based methods by introducing masking mechanism, while achieving impressive estimation performance satisfying AAMI and BHS standards.

 Materials and Methods